Written by 8:31 am DNS • One Comment

 Clients of Imperva had a rough start of the year.
 First, a strong attack of 500 million packets a second in January.
 It was considered one of the largest PPS (Packets Per Second) attacks known.

 In September 2019, there was another strong attack that was targeting Wikipedia.
-The popular site didn’t provide information about the magnitude of the attack, but it was down several hours on different continents.
+The popular site didn’t provide information about the magnitude of the attack, but it was down for several hours on different continents.

-2020 Trends
+2023 Trends

 What can we expect this year?